Advertising is one of the most important and most

 advertising.
 Qualitative research is especially valuable at the very beginning,

 before any advertising concepts have been created.
-At this stage everyone is still
+At this stage, creatives are

-open to ideas.
-The second great opportunity to use qualitative research is to
+still open to ideas.
+The second great opportunity to use qualitative research

-tweak and fine-tune ads and commercials toward the end of the development process.
+is to tweak and fine-tune ads and commercials toward the end of the development

 Once basic consumer motivations are understood and some of the basic elements

-of strategy are visible, consumers can then be used to help in the advertising
+of strategy are defined, consumers can then be used to help in the advertising

 development process.
 Not just any consumers will do.
 Highly creative individuals